victor-oliveira1/cpyvpn/README.md

 All rights reserved.

 The cpyvpn is a free software package, distributed under GPLv3 license.
 See the file LICENSE for more details.

+# Note
+This is a fork from the original program created by Nikolay A. Krylov (Thank you Nick!) with some enchancements made by me:
+* Added DNS priority
+* Added DNS search domain option
+* Added password option from cli
+* Fixed typo